-This has significant consequences for the current global food production system.
-Nearly every step of the current industrial food production system is dependant on fossil fuels.
-For example natural gas is the main ingredient used in nitrogen fertilizer and petroleum is the foundation of industrial pesticides.
+ingredient used in nitrogen fertilizer and petroleum is the foundation of industrial pesticides.
 Both are essential in obtaining the crop yields currently expected in industrial agriculture.
-In addition, equipment used to sow, manage, harvest, process, and transport crops is also heavily dependent on fossil fuels.
+In addition, equipment used to sow, manage, harvest, process, and transport crops is also in many cases heavily dependent on fossil fuels.
 The cost of food is expected to rise as the input costs of producing and transporting agricultural products increases.